CURRENT EVENTS

 On 13th May Jane Wildgoose will be speaking at the Curious Exchange Seminar at Dulwich Library, chaired by Jane Millar.

-Jane Wildgoose will also be exhibiting selected material from The Wildgoose Memorial Library in the Maddick Mausoleum at West Norwood Cemetery in Curious, a site-specific trail of 25 works, curated by Jane Millar during June-July 2013.
+Jane Wildgoose will be exhibiting selected material from The Wildgoose Memorial Library and West Norwood Cemetery Archives in the Maddick Mausoleum at West Norwood Cemetery - one of London's "Magnificent Seven" Victorian graveyards - in Curious , a site-specific trail of 25 works curated by Jane Millar, from 22nd June - 28th July 2013.
+She will be giving an artist's talk in her installation, which is entitled A Question of Archival Authority, on Sunday 7th July.

 CURRENT EVENTS